 Your journey to Cyprus starts here.
 You’ll find the tools to plan your adventure: where to go and when, how much to budget, plus indepth info on diving, cycling and hiking.

-This excerpt from Lonely Planet’s Mediterranean Europe guide provides a selection of travel literature to get you in the mood for your trip.
-For as long as people have been travelling in the Mediterranean, authors have been writing about them .
+This excerpt from Lonely Planet’s Cyprus guide provides a selection of travel literature to get you in the mood for your trip.
+Lawrence Durrell’s Bitter Lemons is a charming, funny and touching account of a Greek-speaking Englishman coming to live in Cyprus in the mid-1950s...

 Paphos Hop-On Hop-Off Tour